-Community investment is an essential part of the Group's strategic development.
-The Group is committed to develop long-term relationships with our stakeholders and bring positive impacts to our society.
-The Group organizes community and charity activities incessantly with focus areas in youth development and education, as well as community health and wellness.
+Community investment plays a vital role in the strategic development of our Group.
+We are dedicated to cultivating long-term relationships with our stakeholders and making a positive impact on society.
+To achieve this, we consistently organize community and charity activities, with a particular focus on youth development and education, as well as community health and wellness.